Have you seen these pink Peruvian river dolphins?

 It did get me thinking though.
 I mean, I’d never say this publicly - I understand that in 2019 the party line is that fact and opinion are equals, and that intention trump's effect, but I had this crazy thought..
-If you’re wrapping yourself in the flag, and operating under the banner of equality, but you don't count all people equal, or concern yourself with the effects of the ideas you preach you are self serving: You ought to be considered as dangerous as any other political purist.
-Anyway, I don't want to get myself tarred with the same brush as that science guy, so let's move on from these challenging thought exercises.
-8 Pacific land-masses have been swallowed in the last decade due to rising sea level.
+If you’re wrapping yourself in the flag, and operating under the banner of equality, but you don't concern yourself with the effects of the ideas you preach you are self serving: You ought to be considered as dangerous as any other political purist.
+Anyway, 8 Pacific land-masses have been swallowed in the last decade due to rising sea level.
 And the rate at which the sea is rising continues to rise.

 I mean you know that anyway right, everyone who’s reading this does.
-And to be completely honest I don't really care...
-Like if you asked me I’d say I’m very concerned about it, I’m upset, really upset about it but that's not really enough and… I have this friend H, a photographer, and a brilliant image maker.
+To be completely honest I don't really care...
+Like if you asked me I’d say I’m very upset, really upset about it but… I have this friend H, a photographer, a brilliant image maker.
 We were on holiday last year and she spent most of her time trying to collect all the plastic from the sea - shoveling it in her swimsuit as she swam.
-I had this reaction to her doing it, that it was awfully naive, and like..
+I had this reaction to her doing it that it was awfully naive, and like..
 Jesus christ already - we’re on holiday...
 You’re just one person, it's literally an entire ocean, besides its fucking gross..

 I’m sure you’ve seen countless iterations of this image - aspirational woman in red.
 It's a picture that’s as generic as it is tantalising.
 Except this time there's detritus bulging out of the women's swimsuit.
 Lumps of plastic everywhere, sharp spikes trying to push through the expensive woven material.
 The woman’s reaching inside her costume, pulling out shredded plastic by the fistfull before dispensing it into her bag.
 As this scene played back in my reverie, I can't help but picture the plastic multiplying quicker than she can pull it out, multiplying at such a rate that it starts cutting through her skin, burrowing through her flesh.
 Growing it’s way into her organs and piercing everything this image is meant to stand for.